 In early January 2021, the PMP exam changed around the Exam Content Outline or ECO.
 While many exam questions come directly from the PMBOK® Guide,

 which stands for Project Management Body of Knowledge, many questions now come from a collection of 7 academic books including the Agile Practitioners Guide also from PMI.
-Regardless, all PMP exams are based on the 6th edition of the PMBOK® Guide,
+Regardless, all PMP exams are based on the PMBOK® Guide,

 .
 A successful study plan would be the following:

 - Use our exam simulator to take a few practice exams